A Photography Fellowship to safeguard democracy.

 photo by Kris Graves

 Our inaugural Amplifier Fellows class will focus on threats to democratic institutions in the United States as democracy and voter rights are under attack in the run-up to the 2024 U.S. Presidential election.
-The first class of Fellows includes three photographers and photo-based artists, each awarded $20,000.
-We will add to this core group as fundraising progresses in 2024 to launch rapid response grants and assignments throughout the year.
+The first class of Fellows includes three photojournalists, each awarded $20,000.
+We will add to this core group as fundraising progresses in 2024 and will begin launching rapid response grants and assignments in June.

 L to R: Dorthea Lange, Barbara Kruger, Alex Kent